What are the maximum limits on all forms of Credit for Prior Learning (CPL)?

 Does WSU accept CPL credit from other institutions?

 CPL awarded by all accredited institutions of higher education is evaluated in the same manner as regularly graded coursework from these institutions.
 The credit awarded is adjusted to the CPL policies of Wichita State.
 Every attempt is made to ensure that credit for prior learning applies to both a student's degree program and university requirements for graduation.
 However, in no case may a transfer student receive more credit than the credit available to students at Wichita State.
 Starting July 1, 2017, Credit by Exam for AP and CLEP is accepted from the Kansas Regent's Universities.
+Starting July 1, 2019, Credit by Exam for IB is accepted from the Kansas Regent's Universities.

 Must I be a WSU student to receive CPL credit?